What to do if you’re retired and in debt

 As a first step, you should check to see whether you could get a better deal on the debt that you do have.
 It makes sense to do this even if you are balancing your household budget each month.

 If the debts you owe are on credit cards, or personal loans, you may be able to switch them to lower rates.
-Some credit cards charge no interest at all for well over a year – although you need to watch out for the fees, which can be as high as 4%.
+Some credit cards charge no interest at all for well over a year.
+But you need to watch out for the fees, which can be as high as 4%.
 You may also be able to get a lower rate on a new personal loan.
 It’s a good idea to check your credit score too, as some sites will give you tips on how to improve yours if it’s low.

 If lower debt repayments are unlikely to put you back in the black, you then need to go through every single line of your monthly expenditure to see if you can cut down some of your bills or other regular outgoings.